Coming Soon!

 “It’s a major win, but it isn’t over,” Rep. Debbie Wasserman Schultz posted to X.

-Once gaining enough votes, discharge petitions must undergo a seven-day waiting period before the measure can be stand for a vote on the House floor.
+Once they’ve gained enough votes, discharge petitions must undergo a seven-day waiting period before the measure can be brought to the House floor for a vote.
 In her release, Pressley said the petition “is set to be voted on within the coming weeks.”